-Follow these simple tips for a magical maternity session + photos you’ll adore
+Follow these simple tips for a magical maternity photography session & photos you’ll adore

-After photographing so many pregnant mamas over the years, I feel confident explaining what works well for maternity sessions, and what you want to avoid.
+After photographing so many maternity photography sessions over the years, I feel confident explaining what works well for expectant mamas, and what you want to avoid.
 Some of my suggestions come down to personal preference; you’ll find that all photographers have a particular look or style they like.
 That’s part of what attracts clients to my work.

 In my case, I tend to favor dresses and gowns; the mamas I photograph almost never wear jeans, shorts or anything super casual.
 While there isn’t anything wrong with a really relaxed look for maternity photos, most of the venues I suggest aren’t a fit for that look.